VuongNM/vuongnm.github.io/_posts/2022-04-30-typical-sets.md

 Let say that you have a unit Normal N in d dimensions.
 Then the variance is Chi-square distributed, and the standard deviation is Chi distributed.
 In other words, the distance between a random point drawn from N to the origin has the Chi distribution.

 Now the thing is that the Chi distribution only depends on the number of dimensions of the original Normal N, and it grows ~ sqrt(d).
-So when the number of dimensions d grows, the points of N do not concentrate around the mean anymore, but in a space between 2 hypersphere, as you can see from the distance of the points to the center is concentrated around log(d).
+So when the number of dimensions d grows, the points of N do not concentrate around the mean anymore, but in a space between 2 hypersphere, as you can see from the distance of the points to the center is concentrated around sqrt(d).

 ![image](/images/chi.png)